MahApps/mahapps.com/input/docs/controls/dropdownbutton.md

 <mah:DropDownButton Content="Artists" ItemsSource="{Binding Artists}" />
 ```

-`ItemsSource` is the content property, so the items can also be written as the button's child element — that is what the figures on this page do.
+`ItemsSource` is the content property, so the items can also be written as the button's child element instead of bound.

 ## It is an ItemsControl, and the list is a ContextMenu